fexghadi/hello_words/README.md

 Greetings!

 This is my first project in python, or even in programming.
 Following a 25-day catch-up course in python and SQL, I have made this console-rendered Scrabble game.
+It is currently working only in French.

 So far, only the very basics are laid down: you can place words on the board, it checks that you have the right tiles, and if you play through a tile already on the board, it will work as well.
 The score is also calculated properly.